puppetlabs/puppet-docs/source/pe/3.2/install_system_requirements.markdown

 * If you will be invoking orchestration commands from machines other than the puppet master, they will need to be able to reach the master on port **61613.** (**Note:** enabling other machines to invoke orchestration actions is possible but not supported in this version of Puppet Enterprise.)
 * If you will be running the console and puppet master on separate servers, the console server must be able to accept traffic from the puppet master (and the master must be able to send requests) on ports **443** and **8140.** The console server must also be able to send requests to the puppet master on port **8140,** both for retrieving its own catalog and for viewing archived file contents.

+### Symlinks

+The answer file no longer gives the option of whether to install symlinks.
+These are now automatically installed by packages.
+To allow the creation of symlinks, you need to ensure that /use/local is writable.

 ### Dependencies and OS Specific Details

 This section details the packages that are installed from the various OS repos.
 Unless you do not have internet access, you shouldn't need to worry about installing these manually, they will be set up during PE installation.